-Once asparagus is in season, it seems a shame not to make something with those tasty spears.
-This asparagus puff pastry tart is a simple and delicious recipe that can work as a main course, with salad for a light lunch or cut into little pieces as a party appetizer.
+This asparagus tart made with puff pasty is a simple and delicious recipe that can work as a main course, with salad for a light lunch or cut into little pieces as a party appetizer.

 How to make the recipe

-Unfold the thawed puff pastry on a piece of parchment paper and roll it out to a 9 x 13 rectangle (a little larger than its original size).
+1. Preheat the oven to 400°F. Unfold the thawed puff pastry on a piece of parchment paper and roll it out to a 9 x 13 rectangle (a little larger than its original size).
+(A)

-Put the dough on the baking sheet and use a butter knife to run around the pastry and create a border.
-Do this about 1 inch from the edge but be careful not to cut all the way through.
+2. Put the dough on the baking sheet and use a butter knife to run around the pastry and create a border.
+(B) Do this about 1 inch from the edge but be careful not to cut all the way through.

-On top of the tart, arrange the asparagus in a single layer.
+4. On top of the tart, arrange the asparagus in a single layer.

-In a cup, combine the olive oil and maple syrup.
+5. In a cup, combine the olive oil and maple syrup.
 Brush the asparagus with a light coating of the oil mixture.
 Sprinkle with salt.

 Storing the recipe

-How to serve this asparagus tart
+How to serve the tart

 You may cut it into tiny squares to serve as an appetizer.
 It's delicious hot, cold, or room temperature.
 To serve as a light lunch with a salad or soup, cut the tart into 2-4 smaller pieces.
 To complete your elegant brunch, add a spring salad to each portion.